ENux-Distro/ENux/ABOUT-NEXTYEAR.md

 The time I'm spending studying is an investment in my future.
 My goal is to get into a great high school, learn even more about programming and computer science, and come back with more knowledge and experience to make ENux even better.

+#

+If you've enjoyed ENux or simply want to wish me luck during LGS, I'd love to hear from you.

+emir@emirpasha.com

 Thank you to everyone who supports the project and understands the situation. ❤️